 06 May 2017

-The European String Teachers Association (ESTA) and Saffron Hall are joining forces with Nicola Benedetti on 6 and 7 May to present a weekend of activities and events devoted to the teaching and learning of stringed instruments.
+The European String Teachers Association (ESTA) and Saffron Hall joined forces with Nicola Benedetti on 6 and 7 May to present a weekend of activities and events devoted to the teaching and learning of stringed instruments.

-Across the weekend, Nicola will deliver a number of workshops, discussions and performance sessions alongside acclaimed guest teachers including Andrea Gajic, Steve Bingham, Simon Cartledge and William Bruce.
-Nicola will draw from her personal experiences as a student, with observations that are relevant to string players and teachers of all ages and ability.
+Across the weekend, Nicola delivered a number of workshops, discussions and performance sessions alongside acclaimed guest teachers including Andrea Gajic, Steve Bingham, Simon Cartledge and William Bruce.
+Nicola drew from her personal experiences as a student, with observations that are relevant to string players and teachers of all ages and ability.

 Saturday 6 May: Family Day

 Music making, workshops and seminars, aimed at string learners of all ages and abilities.
-Nicola will be delivering a number of sessions looking at healthy approaches to the physicality of playing, drawing on her personal experiences as a young student.
-An Open String Orchestra session is an opportunity to play in a string orchestra led by Nicola, putting some ideas into action.
+Nicola delivered a number of sessions looking at healthy approaches to the physicality of playing, drawing on her personal experiences as a young student.
+An Open String Orchestra session was an opportunity to play in a string orchestra led by Nicola, putting some ideas into action.

 Sunday 7 May: Professional Development Day for String Teachers

-Throughout the weekend, the Saffron Hall foyer will also be busy with:
+Throughout the weekend, the Saffron Hall foyer was also be busy with: